Reedy Creek Improvement Act: Repeal

-On April 19, 2022, Republican Representative Randy Fine and Republican Senator Jennifer Bradley filed identical bills that would dissolve any "special independent district" established before the November 5, 1968 ratification of the Constitution of Florida, with dissolution occurring on June 1, 2023, while any districts that wanted to be re-established could do so using existing legal procedures.
+On April 19, 2022, Republican Representative Randy Fine and Republican Senator Jennifer Bradley filed identical bills that would dissolve any "special independent district" established before the November 5, 1968, ratification of the Constitution of Florida, with dissolution occurring on June 1, 2023, while any districts that wanted to be re-established could do so using existing legal procedures.
 On April 20, 2022, the Florida State Senate passed the bill by a vote of 23–16 and sent it to the Florida House of Representatives for approval.

 Roach, who voiced the idea of the ending the RCID, said he was surprised by the decision of DeSantis to extend the legislature's special session to consider bills on "special districts like Reedy Creek" and argued that he wasn't "just saber-rattling."
 The Florida House of Representatives voted to pass the repeal bill the next day by a vote of 70–38.
 On April 22, DeSantis signed the bill into law, declaring at a press conference that "we have everything thought out" and that Disney would pay "more taxes" as a result of the repeal effort.

 The Associated Press reported that DeSantis used the repeal effort as part of a campaign fundraising email.
 The South Florida Sun Sentinel reported that Fine has a love-hate relationship with Disney, noting that after Walt Disney World re-opened after COVID-19 shutdowns in Florida, he described the theme park as an "engine of our economy."

-Fine, who originally proposed the repeal, argued that the bill to dissolve the RCID is not a form of retaliation for Disney's position on Florida House Bill 1557, saying that "when Disney kicked the hornet’s nest, we looked at special districts" and argued that Disney doesn't need "special privileges" in Florida.
+Fine, who originally proposed the repeal, argued that the bill to dissolve the RCID is not a form of retaliation for Disney's position on Florida House Bill 1557, saying that "when Disney kicked the hornet’s nest, we looked at special districts" and argued that Disney does not need "special privileges" in Florida.
 He also declared that the repeal effort reminds Disney they are "a guest in Florida" and said that it is "fundamentally unfair" to give Disney advantages over other tourist areas.